 KURT ZWOLFER, Executive Director

 Kurt Zwolfer has over 15 years of experience creating and administering public education programs including previous work at Idaho State Parks and The Idaho State Historical Museum.
 He has a BA in Rhetoric with a minor in film studies from the University of Illinois and a MA in Curriculum and Instruction from Boise State University.
 Kurt’s primary responsibilities at the Cabin include staff and program management, community outreach, development, and building rentals.

 HILLARY BILINSKI, Operations Manager

 Hillary Bilinski joined The Cabin in 2014 as Operations Manager.
-She has over seven years of operations and administrative experience through The Cabin and previous work at the Sun Valley Center for the Arts and The College of Southern Idaho.
-Her primary responsibilities at The Cabin include financial and database management, event and program ticketing, and oversight of the Writers in the Attic program.
+She has over eight years of operations and administrative experience through The Cabin and previous work at the Sun Valley Center for the Arts and The College of Southern Idaho.
+Her primary responsibilities at The Cabin include financial systems, accounting, and database management, event and program ticketing, and oversight of the Writers in the Attic in-house anthology publication.
 Hillary holds a BA in English from the University of Idaho with an emphasis in Creative Writing and minors in Music Performance and Interior Design (2010), an MFA in Writing from Pacific University (2014), and she is a current accounting student at Colorado State University’s Global Campus.
 She is a lifelong Idahoan and lover of the arts!

 KATIE FULLER, Program and Education Manager

 Katie Fuller is the Program Manager at The Cabin.
 Originally from Maine, she is responsible for The Cabin’s Writers in the Schools (WITS), The Cabin’s Summer Writing Camps for kids in grades 3-12, and adult writing workshops.
 Katie graduated with a B.A. in History from Colby College (2006), an M.A. in English from the University of Maine (2013), and has an MFA in Creative Writing from Boise State (2016).
 She is passionate about promoting quality arts education in the Treasure Valley.
 Katie is also a poet—her chapbooks Valve and The Greenwood Cemetery are out with DoubleCross Press and dancing girl press.
 More about her writing life can be found at www.katieelaynefuller.com

 CASSIE ANGLEY, Development Associate